Sustainability and Community Art Project and Workshop

 Martin Travers is an experienced muralist who grew up in Swindon.
 He ‘travels the world painting murals and working on community arts projects’.

 Martin will be mentoring local muralist Peter Cowdy who has done a number of professional murals over the past year.

 We held a creative workshop next to Savers in The Parade in the town centre from 10am to 4pm on Saturday the 8th of June.
 It had elements of art, community and sustainability.

 - Artsite were involved with making a collaborative turtle from used plastic.
-People also sewed hearts with different motifs; the XR organiser was really into it!
+People also sewed hearts with different motifs such as the Refill and XR logos.

 - SCAN was talking with people about issues of plastic and waste in general.
-Good to hear more perspectives and spread more info.
+Good to hear more perspectives from the people of Swindon and share info.

 - Refill Swindon has had a brilliant couple of months with the scheme doing very well around town; Arkell’s Brewery the latest to sign up.
 The main organiser for Refill was talking about the scheme.